-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 "And Grigor, I think he just looks good.
 His voice is terrible," smiled Federer, referring to his pal, the former boyfriend of Maria Sharapova and Serena Williams.

-Federer's vocal skills may be up for debate but nothing's wrong with his tennis at the midway point of the Australian Open.
+If Federer's vocal skills may be up for debate there's nothing's wrong with his tennis at the midway point of the Australian Open.

 Indeed many could pose the question: Did Federer, a veteran of veterans at 35, really miss the last six months of 2016?